dimitri/pgcopydb/docs/design.rst

      * pgcopydb stream catchup

-We see that when using ``pgcopydb clone --follow --table-jobs 4 --index-jobs 4 --large-objects-jobs 4`` then pgcopydb creates 24 sub-processes, including one transient sub-process each time a JSON file is to be converted to a SQL file for replay.
+We see that when using ``pgcopydb clone --follow --table-jobs 4 --index-jobs 4 --large-objects-jobs 4`` then pgcopydb creates 25 sub-processes.

-The 24 total is counted from:
+The 25 total is counted from:

- - 1 clone worker + 1 copy supervisor + 4 copy workers + 1 blob metadata worker
+ - 1 clone worker + 1 copy supervisor + 1 copy queue worker + 4 copy
-   + 4 blob data workers + 4 index workers + 4 vacuum workers + 1 sequence reset
+   workers + 1 blob metadata worker + 4 blob data workers + 4 index
-   worker
+   workers + 4 vacuum workers + 1 sequence reset worker

-   that's 1 + 1 + 4 + 1 + 4 + 4 + 4 + 1 = 20
+   that's 1 + 1 + 1 + 4 + 1 + 4 + 4 + 4 + 1 = 21

  - 1 follow worker + 1 stream receive + 1 stream transform + 1 stream catchup

    that's 1 + 1 + 1 + 1 = 4

- - that's 20 + 4 = 24 total
+ - that's 21 + 4 = 25 total

 Here is a description of the process tree:

- * When starting with the TABLE DATA copying step, then pgcopydb creates as many sub-processes as specified by the ``--table-jobs`` command line option (or the environment variable ``PGCOPYDB_TABLE_JOBS``).
+ * When starting with the TABLE DATA copying step, then pgcopydb creates as many sub-processes as specified by the ``--table-jobs`` command line option (or the environment variable ``PGCOPYDB_TABLE_JOBS``), and an extra process is created to send the table to the queue and handle TRUNCATE commands for COPY-partitioned tables.

  * A single sub-process is created by pgcopydb to copy the Postgres Large Objects (BLOBs) metadata found on the source database to the target